This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Calcium powder purchased online or from any local pet store should suffice but make sure that it does not contain phosphorous.

-Additionally, it should be noted that too much calcium can cause health issues such as calcification of certain body parts.
+Additionally, it should be noted that too much calcium can cause health issues such as the calcification of certain body parts.

 - Free of impurities such as Oyster Shell Calcium